pavankalisetti009/test-xss-vuln/README.md

-# Test XSS Vulnerability Project
+# Testimonials App

-This project is a demonstration of potential Cross-Site Scripting (XSS) vulnerabilities in a React application, along with a simple FastAPI backend.
+A React frontend with a FastAPI backend for collecting and displaying user testimonials.

 ## Project Structure